-ENTRY POINT IN THE NAP PROCESS Compiling and communicating NAPs (B4) Gender-responsive principle Address gender considerations throughout NAPs Why is this important?
+Compiling and communicating NAPs (B4)

+Address gender considerations throughout NAPs

 The planning documents developed through the NAP process frame adaptation issues and document the options, priorities and approaches that will be pursued to advance adaptation goals in the country.
 Further, these strategic documents-whether an overarching national plan, sector plans or subnational plans-outline how these goals will be achieved by defining guiding principles, expected outcomes and, in some cases, target groups for the actions.
 It is important, therefore, that gender issues are integrated throughout adaptation planning documents.
 An analysis of NAP documents found that, while almost all of the plans made reference to gender issues, few of the documents elaborated on how these ambitions will be achieved (Dazé & Dekens, 2018).
 This highlights the importance of applying a gender lens throughout the document.

-What does it look like in practice?
-Integrating gender in the compilation and communication of NAPs may involve: Including gender-responsiveness as a guiding principle in the NAP.
-Incorporating specific sections summarizing gender analyses and describing how they have been applied in the development of the plan.
-Developing a framing for gender and adaptation issues that is context-specific, forward-looking and challenges stereotypes.
-Providing information on the process followed to develop the plan, including which institutions and stakeholders were involved and how gender balance and inclusivity were addressed in decision making.
-Ensuring that gender issues are addressed in every section of the plan (not just in the introductory sections or guiding principles).
-Involving gender actors in the development and review of planning documents.
-Include indicators of progress on gender equality and the collection of sex-disaggregated data in monitoring and evaluation (M&E) frameworks for the NAP.
-Using inclusive communication strategies, ensuring accessibility for people of all genders and social groups (in terms of language, communication channels and messaging).
+Integrating gender in the compilation and communication of NAPs may involve:

+- · Including gender-responsiveness as a guiding principle in the NAP. - Incorporating specific sections summarizing gender analyses and describing how they have been applied in the development of the plan. - Developing a framing for gender and adaptation issues that is contextspecific, forward-looking and challenges stereotypes. - Providing information on the process followed to develop the plan, including which institutions and stakeholders were involved and how gender balance and inclusivity were addressed in decision making. - Ensuring that gender issues are addressed in every section of the plan (not just in the introductory sections or guiding principles). - Involving gender actors in the development and review of planning documents. - Include indicators of progress on gender equality and the collection of sex-disaggregated data in monitoring and evaluation (M&E) frameworks for the NAP. - Using inclusive communication strategies, ensuring accessibility for people of all genders and social groups (in terms of language, communication channels and messaging).

 Gender mainstreaming helps to ensure that gender considerations are addressed throughout the NAP, providing a comprehensive, integrated approach.

-Featured resource Communications & Gender Checklist: Things to Consider
+Communications & Gender Checklist: Things to Consider